Yogarajan12/Yogarajan12/README.md

 # Yogarajan Sivakumar

-**AI/ML Researcher | Mechanistic Interpretability · AI Safety & Alignment · Uncertainty-Aware ML**
+**AI/ML Researcher | Mechanistic and Causal Interpretability · AI Alignment & Safety · Model Evaluation · Uncertainty Quantification and Reliability**

-I’m an AI/ML researcher working on mechanistic interpretability, AI safety/alignment and uncertainty-aware machine learning, with a background in high-stakes clinical and biomedical ML.
+I’m an AI/ML researcher working on mechanistic interpretability, AI alignment and safety, model evaluation, and uncertainty quantification, with a background in trustworthy machine learning for safety-critical clinical and biomedical applications.

 Across both frontier-model and medical-AI research, I keep returning to the same problem: **when does an apparently interpretable pattern reflect a real mechanism rather than merely a useful correlation, and when do we know enough about a model to trust it?** Working with ICU clinicians made the practical side of this concrete to me: predictive performance is not enough if we cannot tell when a model should be distrusted, deferred to a human, or safely overruled.